AyaGaafar95/Healthy-Food/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.6.

 This is an HTML5 & CSS3 & typescript "Angular"  project .
 It’s about creating a responsive HealthyFood project.
+It is a complete project about Crudoperation.
+The user can delete thefood, add the food, modify it, and read more details about it

 You can take a look at the deployed link here:https://healthy-food-jet.vercel.app/